Fees for biosecurity entity registration and renewal

 This makes it easier to, for example, contact cattle producers if there's a biosecurity event that could affect their industry.

-The registration and renewal fees help deliver these private and public benefits by contributing to the cost of:
+The registration and renewal fees help deliver these benefits by contributing to the cost of:

 - maintaining and administering the database of registered entities.
 This database integrates with the National Livestock Identification System (NLIS) and Livestock Production Assurance (LPA), ensuring traceability of cattle, sheep, goats and pigs